Dunera

 The torpedo shots fired by Günther Prien, hailed by the Nazis as a naval hero, at the Arandora Star on July 2, 1940, cost the lives of 800 men.
 Louis Eleazar Gutmann-Polangen named numerous victims known to him.
 In 1941, he referred to them as “missing persons” to preserve for their relatives a “vague hope” that neutral ships might have recovered individual survivors.

 Of the 157 entries in the British estate list, 41 correspond to the Gutmann-Polangen list.
 A packet of British index cards helped – in comparison with ancestry – to complete incomplete names and missing age details on the Gutmann-Polangen list and to discover further Jewish fellow sufferers (including those with the suffix “Israel” in the British records!).
-As a result, more than 70 names of victims of the sinking are known, to whom the official claim “that none of them came to this country as refugees” does not apply at all.
+As a result, 78 names of victims of the sinking are known, to whom the official claim “that none of them came to this country as refugees” does not apply at all.

 Rolf Baruch (18) • GP, NL